pairinteraction/pairinteraction/docs/installation.rst

     uv pip install --no-build-isolation -Cbuild-dir=build_pip -v -e .

-| ``--no-build-isolation``: Avoid re-creations of virtual environments for building the package (to use this you first have to install all build dependencies like ``uv pip install scikit-build-core nanobind numpy typing_extensions``).
+| ``--no-build-isolation``: Avoid re-creations of virtual environments for building the package (to use this you first have to install all build dependencies, which are stored inside ``.build_requirements.txt`` so you can install them via ``uv pip install -r .build_requirements.txt``).
 | ``-Cbuild-dir=build``: Specify a build directory and reuse it for faster future builds.
 | ``-v``: Make the output more verbose.
 | ``-e``: Install the package in editable mode (i.e. changes to the python files inside pairinteraction/ are immediately effective).